well-typed/hs-bindgen/manual/LowLevel/Enums.md

 showsCEnum :: forall a.
 CEnum a => Int -> a -> ShowS
 ```

-makes use names of the names in `declaredValues` whenever possible.
+makes use of the names in `declaredValues` whenever possible.
 This is a
-law-abiding `Show` instance (that is, this generates valid Haskell) due to the
+law-abiding `Show` instance in that it generates valid Haskell, due to the
 patterns we generate for enums.
 For example, suppose we do

 ```haskell